-Ham radios are fantastic communication devices in SHTF situations where the internet, phone lines, and our other forms of communication just won’t work.
+Ham radios are fantastic communication devices in SHTF situations where the internet, phone lines, a CB radio, and other forms of communication won’t work.
 But, just how far can you talk with your radio, and what’s the typical ham radio range?

-You can realistically get about 2-18 miles of range with a handheld Ham radio, and hundreds or up to 4,000 miles if you have a particularly powerful base station with a large antenna, in which case your range can be hundreds of miles.
+You can realistically get about 2-18 miles (3-29 kilometers) of range with a handheld Ham radio, and hundreds or up to 4,000 miles if you have a particularly powerful base station.

 Like anything Ham radio-related, the answer to how far you can communicate with your radio isn’t as simple as it might seem.
 The world of Ham radio is notorious for being a bit confusing to newcomers, so learning the basics, like how far you can talk with your radio, can easily seem like an insurmountable task.